Limit shapes for the asymmetric five vertex model: Maximal eigenvalue: the case

-We will first consider the case where the Cassini oval has two components.
+We now consider the case of $n$ fixed, and where the Cassini oval has two components.
 By Lemma \ref{Cassiniprops}(i), this occurs for small $|y|$.
-The $n$ roots $w_1,\dots,w_n$ of maximal real part are exactly those on the component surrounding $1$.
+Recall that when the Cassini oval has two components, the $n$ roots of $p(w)=y$ of maximal real part are exactly those on the component surrounding $1$.

+As discussed in Figure \ref{noseplot}, there are two possible situations.
+In the first, $w_1,\dots,w_n$ are the roots on the right-most component, that is, those of maximal real part.
+We will show that in this case $Y$ tends to a fixed value in the limit $N\to\infty$, namely, $Y=-\log(1-r^2)$.
+In the second case, $y>0$, and $w_1,\dots,w_{n-1}$ are the right-most $n-1$ roots on the right component, and $w_n$ is the right-most root on the left component.
+In this case in the limit of large $N$ $Y$ tends likewise to

+where $w_n^*$ is the left-most root on the right component.
+By Lemma \ref{frozen} this second case is irrelevant, since for these values of $Y$ the system is frozen.
+This solution of the Bethe equation does not correspond to the maximal eigenvalue.

-Let us evaluate (\ref{eq:cdef}) in this case.
+Let us evaluate (\ref{eq:cdef}) in the first case.
 Let $C_\rho$ be a circle around the origin of radius $\rho$, where $\rho$ is chosen so that one oval is enclosed and one is in the exterior.
 By Lemma \ref{lem:Mahler},